What happens in the immunodeficiency clinic?

 A small proportion of patients may need regular immunoglobulin treatment, which can be provided either at home or at hospital.

 Hereditary Angioedema is a rare but potentially life-threatening inherited condition.
-HAE symptoms include episodes of oedema (swelling) in various body parts including the hands, feet, face and throat.
+HAE symptoms include episodes of oedema (swelling) in parts of the body including the hands, feet, face and throat.
 Other symptoms may include severe abdominal pain and vomiting.

 We support patient self-management of these attacks.